Amos-Augo/ch04-sql-assignment/README.md

 # ch04-sql-assignment

-This repository contains solutions for the **SQL Essentials for Data Engineering.
+This repository contains solutions for essential **SQL**  queries based on the base schema provided in the `schema.sql` file.
 It includes SQL scripts, views, window functions, a recursive CTE, stored procedures, and data modeling artifacts (3NF redesign and a star schema).

 ---